chemicalfiend/MyAnimations/README.md

 # MyAnimations

-Some animations from manim for tests and videos.
+Various animations across platforms for tests and eventually videos.